madetech/handbook/guides/line-management/README.md

 ### Probation
 Help your direct reports to pass their probation period.
-Work with the Market Principal to extend or fail probations, if necessary.
+Work with your 'Head of' to extend or fail probations, if necessary.

 [See more guidance on probation](./probation.md)